michaelwodka/blog/_posts/2018-08-27-how-to-create-and-host-a-website-for-free.markdown

 ---
 layout: post
 title: How to create and host a website for free (even if you're not tech-savvy)
-description: Do not use website builder services like Wix or Weebly for your personal website; learn how to build and host your website for free using GitHub Pages, Jekyll, Google Analytics, and Youtube!
+description: Do not use website builder services like Wix or Weebly for your personal website; learn how to build and host your website for free using GitHub Pages, Jekyll, Google Analytics, and YouTube!
 permalink: /how-to-create-and-host-a-website-for-free/
 youtubeId1: SWVjQsvQocA
 youtubeId2: EBvJaUSbAUA